singnet/dev-portal/docs/platform-dev/daemon.md

 ## Payment channel state

-The daemon stores the payment channel state in an etcddb cluster.
+The daemon stores the payment channel state in the etcddb cluster.
 This cluster can either be an embedded etcd instance that runs in connection with each snetd replica (default) or an externally configured cluster.
 This is detailed [here](/docs/ai-developers/daemon-channel-storage).
 [ETCD cluster](/docs/ai-developers/etcdsetup).